Stoyan-Ivanov/TasteThat/README.md

 # TasteThat
-Android app focused on broadening peoples' choice of food
+Android app developed with Arduino and Firebase